US regulators clear way for more monkeypox vaccine shipments

 The FDA requires prior inspections of all vaccine plants to assure their safety, sterility and consistency of production.
 A company spokesman said Bavarian Nordic sped up its plans to undergo the inspection after monkeypox began spreading in Europe in May.
 Initially the company planned to submit its paperwork to the FDA in August for an inspection later in the fall.

-Bavarian Nordic’s two-dose vaccine, Jynneos, is one of two vaccines approved for monkeypox in the U.S. The government has many more doses of an older smallpox vaccine — ACAM2000 — that can also be used, but that vaccine is considered to have a greater risk of side effects and is not recommended for people who have HIV.
-So it’s the Jynneos vaccine that officials have been trying to use as a primary weapon against the outbreak.
+Bavarian Nordic’s two-shot Jynneos is one of two vaccines that can be given in the U.S. to prevent monkeypox.
+The government has many more doses of an older smallpox vaccine — ACAM2000 — that can also be used, but it is considered to have a greater risk of side effects and is not recommended for people who have HIV.
+So it’s the Jynneos vaccine that officials have been using as a primary weapon against the outbreak.

+Most monkeypox patients experience only fever, body aches, chills and fatigue.
+People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.

+Most of the roughly 1,000 cases reported in the U.S. have been among men who have sex with men, but health officials stress that anyone can get the disease.
+The current number of U.S. cases reported is likely an undercount because testing is still ramping up.

-Last month, New York-based activists blasted the FDA in a letter to the White House for not moving more swiftly to inspect the company’s plant and begin shipping the vaccines to the U.S. The letter from the HIV non-profit, PrEP4All, noted that European regulators had signed off on the plant last year.
+Last month, New York-based activists blasted the FDA for not moving more swiftly to inspect the company’s plant and begin shipping the vaccines to the U.S. In a letter to the White House, the HIV non-profit PrEP4All noted that European regulators had signed off on the plant last year.

-While the FDA relies on inspections by foreign regulators to review some facilities, the FDA conducts its own inspections for vaccines “to ensure consistency in the inspection process,” the FDA spokeswoman noted.
+While the FDA relies on inspections by foreign regulators to review some facilities, the FDA said it conducts its own inspections for vaccines “to ensure consistency in the inspection process.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.